Integrated Water Management

 The Value of Green Infrastructure, American Rivers, American Rivers, December 31st, 1969.
 Read more.

-- Philadelphia has been leading on integrating water quality work into other elements of city planning in its Green Streets, Clean Waters program, especially street design and building requirements that incorporate green infrastructure.
+Philadelphia, PA has led on integrating water quality work into other elements of city planning in its Green Streets, Clean Waters program, especially street design and building requirements that incorporate green infrastructure.

-- Onandaga County and the City of Syracuse have been leading efforts to reduce CSOs with comprehensive green and grey infrastructure investments, which focus on capturing and using rainfall to reduce demands on drinking water supply.
-The investments also provide additional benefits of job creation and water use reduction.
+Onondaga County and the City of Syracuse, NY have been leading efforts to reduce combined sewer overflow events with comprehensive green and grey infrastructure investments, which focus on capturing and using rainfall to reduce demands on drinking water supply.
+The investments also provide additional benefits, such as job creation and improved recreational access to local waterways.

-- Clean Water Services of Hillsboro, OR has developed a comprehensive array of tools to improve water quality and supply, including educational outreach and selling products derived from the water reclamation process.
+Clean Water Services of Hillsboro, OR has developed a comprehensive array of tools to improve water quality and supply, including educational outreach and selling fertilizer derived from the water reclamation process.
 Be sure to read about the agency’s innovative partnership with local brewers to supply reclaimed water used in beer, an innovative effort to help the public get over the “yuck” factor that impedes wider adoption of wastewater reclamation.

 Learn more about integrated water management from The City Upstream and Down convening materials.